Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-group-2/README.md

 3. Reduction in economic costs of involuntary relocation by region.
 4. Reduction in percentage of GDP expended on relocation.

-## **Key Assumptions**

-### **Financial Assumptions**

-* Inflation: Short term inflation of 3.85% in 2023 is assumed which linearly transitions to a long-term baseline at 2.00%.
-Scenario loadings are applied for the long-term rate.
-* Risk-free yields: short term risk-free rates are assumed at 0.79% in 2023 which linearly transition to a long-term baseline at 2.50%.
-Scenario loadings are applied for the long-term rate.
-* Historical Population Growth Rate: from years 1960-2020, we assumed that population grew at a rate of 0.85% yearly.
-This was selected based on the projected population growth rates for future years provided.

-### **Relocation Assumptions**

-A significant assumption for our voluntary program is that it will cause the population of Storslysia to relocate towards safer regions.
-Hence, we have implemented a relocation model with the following assumptions.

-* We have assumed that the population of Storylsia will be able to relocate to different regions at the start of each year.
-* The rates of relocation are decided by a pre-determined matrix transition rate which specifies the percentage of a region will relocate with respect to its population.
-* This relocation matrix is constant and does not change as the program develops.

-We have designed this matrix to replicate the goals of the program and was informed by our region risk analysis.
-More specifically, to move Storylsias citizens away from high-risk regions to low-risk regions.

-### **Yearly Incentives**

-Incentive amounts are fixed for each region throughout the program’s timeframe.
-This is done to simplify calculations.
-To see the assumed yearly incentives.
-The value of these incentives directly influences the costs of the program, as a result, they have a significant impact on the projected costs.

-### **Distribution Assumptions**

-* Relocation severity for each hazard event classification (minor, medium or major) is assumed to be constant and equal to the estimate based on historical values, with only inflation indexing.
-This is a significant assumption that would impact the variability of our total claim cost.
-* Hazard event frequency is assumed to follow a Poisson distribution and grows as per the projection model provided.
-Poisson is a natural distribution to use for count data and is common practice in the insurance industry.

 ## **Program Design**

 ### **Claims Requirements, Coverage, and Limitations**